This calculator helps you estimate the anion gap based on sodium (Na⁺), chloride (Cl⁻), and bicarbonate (HCO₃⁻) levels

 advanced mode, there is an option to input potassium (K⁺) and albumin levels to get a more accurate result or to see the anion gap corrected for albumin.

 🙋 Please note that this calculator estimates the anion gap for serum anions.
 Check out our urine anion gap calculator for urine anion gap.

 What is anion gap?

 However, routine tests do not measure all types of ions.
 The anion gap is the difference between the measured cations and anions.
 It represents how many ions are not accounted for by the lab measurements.

-In medicine, anion gap calculation is required when attempting to identify the cause of acidosis, which is a lower than normal pH in the blood.
+In medicine, anion gap calculation is required when attempting to identify the cause of acidosis, which is a lower-than-normal pH in the blood.
 It is usually calculated from sodium, chloride, and bicarbonate concentrations in the blood serum.
 Are you interested in learning the chemical names of chemical compounds or how to calculate them?
 Then visit our chemical name calculator to learn more.

 How is the anion gap calculated?

 To estimate the anion gap, measuring electrolyte levels in the blood serum is necessary.

 It is the difference between the sodium (Na⁺) cations and chloride (Cl⁻) and bicarbonate (HCO₃⁻) anions:

 AG = [Na⁺] − ([Cl⁻] + [HCO₃⁻])

 Potassium concentrations are very low compared to other ions, so they're omitted from the standard calculation.
 You can find the result is more accurate when including potassium, though.
 Then, the equation looks like this:

 AG = [Na⁺] + [K⁺] − ([Cl⁻] + [HCO₃⁻])